 What’s not easy is giving feedback.

-When I was studying UX design, my course taught me how to conduct competitive analysis and user testing, design user flows and wireframes, and a myriad of other topics.
+When I was studying UX design, my course taught me how to conduct competitive analysis and user testing, design user flows and wireframes, and myriad topics.
 But there was never a heavy emphasis on how to provide good feedback, and I would argue this is one of the most important soft skills to have to be a successful designer and teammate.

 Recently, I’ve been thinking about how much I appreciate those who have given me quality feedback.
 I’ve been on the receiving end of these fortunate relationships for a while now, and I’ve made it one of my personal goals for 2020 to get better at providing feedback.
 This is where I’m starting.